stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

           To create the role, you'll need the **Account ID** and **External ID** values provided on the Stitch **Grant Access to Your Bucket** page.

+          **Note**: If you're creating multiple {{ integration.display_name }} integrations, you need to only complete this process once.
+After you create the Stitch role, you can just [create an additional IAM policy and attach it to the role](#create-iam-policy).

           1. In AWS, navigate to the [IAM Roles](https://console.aws.amazon.com/iam/home#/roles){:target="new"} page.
           2. Click **Create Role**.
           3. On the **Create Role** page: